 • A sweater.
 I’m a big fan of down sweaters, like Patagonia’s, which pack light and compact, but provide LOTS of warmth, especially when layered under a shell jacket.
 A hooded down sweater provides a bit more warmth when needed.
 These can also double as a pillow when stuffed into your tent sack at night.

 • A shell jacket to protect from rain and wind.
-I am a HUGE fan of the Outdoor Research Foray Jacket.
-It shields you well from wind and heavy rain, yet it is very lightweight and semewhat breathable, so you can wear it while hiking without sweating to death.
+I am a big fan of the Outdoor Research Foray Jacket.
+It shields you well from wind and rain, yet it is lightweight and semewhat breathable, so you can wear it while hiking without sweating to death.
 Also, it has full length pit/side zips that can zip all the way apart, turning the jacket into a poncho when it’s really hot and wet outside.
 Plus, the pockets are positioned up higher than usual so that you can still use them while you’ve got your backpack’s waist belt strapped on.
 If you prefer a barebones and ultra lightweight rain jacket that is stripped of extra features like pockets and pit zips, check out the Outdoor Research Helium II Jacket.

 • Shorts.
 Running shorts are very light and fast drying.